-This page presents materials assembled by Ms Corinne Unger.
-The Royal Society of Queensland has no current initiative and no policy on mine rehabilitation.
-The page is under construction.
+The Royal Society of Queensland has no formal policy on mine rehabilitation.

 On 20 April 2017 expert members of the Society participated in a ‘hackathon’ at the Sustainability Minerals Institute, University of Queensland, co-hosted by the TJ Ryan Foundation, Queensland’s home-grown think tank.
 (To avoid a potential conflict of interest, the Society was not involved in sponsoring this event).

 A summary of the hackathon was furnished to the Queensland Government in the form of a submission .